-At mealtime the dining table is set with plates and flatware, and the food is placed in small bowls from which the children can help themselves.
+At meal time the dining table is set with plates and flatware, and the food is placed in small bowls from which the children can help themselves.
 Everyone sits at the same table.
-A blessing is recited before food is served.
 Children are encouraged to serve themselves from food passed around each table.
 Good table manners are modeled and encouraged.
 Monthly menus are posted for viewing by parents/caregivers.

 A caregiver who is trained in first aid for choking is present at all meals.
-All staff wear gloves.